 Pursued by Goodness and Mercy in a World of Lack

-The following sermon was preached by Esther Menn, Marilyn and Ralph Klein Chair of Old Testament Studies, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, April 14, 2008.
+The following sermon was preached by Esther Menn, Dean and Vice President for Academic Affairs; The Ralph W. and Marilyn R. Klein Professor of Old Testament/Hebrew Bible, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, April 14, 2008.

 The LORD is my shepherd, I shall not want…